OJOMB/clops_the_game/README.md

 # TFS in Space
-shoot em' up made with pygame
+shoot 'em up made with pygame
+in active development